Integrating in Swedish

 When you are looking for a job in Finland the language spoken at the work place is of importance.

-Here is a compilation of websites that the municipalities, and others, put together to present themselves to newcomers.
+Here are websites that the municipalities, among others, have put together to present themselves to newcomers.

 Youth centers are places that are open in the afternoon or evenings.
 One can hang or do things like play instruments or games.